Michael Crabtree: Sophomore season

 Before the beginning of his sophomore season, CBS Sports listed Crabtree as a Heisman hopeful.
 Tech quarterback Graham Harrell's name also appeared on the list.
 Crabtree, along with Harrell and head coach Mike Leach, were featured on the cover of the 2008 edition of Dave Campbell's Texas Football.
 His name has also appeared on the Maxwell Award preseason watchlist along with Harrell.
 To support the Heisman campaign of both Harrell and Crabtree, Texas Tech created a website called PassOrCatch2008.com, which is modelled after political campaigns.
 The site has garnered national attention and was awarded a Telly Award which honors the best in local, regional, and cable commercials and programs, as well as online videos, films, and commercials.
 Crabtree finished fifth in the Heisman race behind Harrell at fourth.

-Crabtree began his sophomore campaign in the 49–24 win over Eastern Washington, recording 9 receptions for 73 yards and a touchdown in limited playing time.
-In the following 35–19 win over Nevada, he totaled 7 receptions for 158 yards and an 82-yard touchdown catch.
-Crabtree was selected as the AT&T ESPN All-America Player of the Week for following 43–7 win over Southern Methodist for totaling a season-high 164 yards and 3 touchdowns from 8 receptions.
+Crabtree began his sophomore campaign in the 49–24 victory over Eastern Washington, recording nine receptions for 73 yards and a touchdown in limited playing time.
+In the next game against Nevada, he had seven receptions for 158 yards and an 82-yard touchdown during the 35–19 victory.
+Crabtree was selected as the AT&T ESPN All-America Player of the Week for his performance in the 43–7 victory over Southern Methodist after catching eight passes for a season-high 164 yards and three touchdowns.

-In the 56–14 win over Massachusetts, Crabtree recorded 62 yards and a touchdown off of 5 receptions in limited playing time.
-In the following 58–28 win over Kansas State, he totaled 107 yards on 9 receptions for 2 touchdowns.
-The Red Raiders then defeated Nebraska 37–31, in which he had 5 receptions for 89 yards and two touchdowns.
-In the following 43–25 win over Texas A&M, he totaled 71 yards and two touchdowns from 8 receptions.
-He also compiled his first kickoff return of his career in the game, running the ball for 50 yards.
-On the return however, he tweaked his left ankle and hobbled off the field.
+During a 56–14 victory over Massachusetts, Crabtree recorded five receptions for 62 yards and a touchdown in limited playing time.
+In the next game against Kansas State, he caught nine passes for 107 yards and two touchdowns during the 58–28 victory.
+The Red Raiders then defeated Nebraska 37–31, where Crabtree had five receptions for 89 yards and two touchdowns.
+In the following 43–25 win over Texas A&M, he recorded eight receptions for 71 yards and two touchdowns while also compiling his first kickoff return of his career in the game, running the ball for 50 yards.
+However, Crabtree tweaked his left ankle during the return and hobbled off the field.